jht1493/ICM-2020-Code/weeks/01_intro-ax.md

 ## DOM functions `createButton`, `createSpan`, `select`

 - curious about functions `createButton`, `createSpan`, `select`?
-- (ok to skip this section)
+- if not, ok to skip this section
-- these are DOM functions.
+- these are DOM functions
 - DOM means Document Object Model - how the browser refers to visual elements on the page
 - functions `createButton`, `createSpan`, and `select` manage DOM elements
 - function `createButton` creates a button element on the page